saltstack/salt/doc/topics/conventions/formulas.rst

 ============

-Each Salt Formula is an individual Git repository designed as a drop-in addition to an existing Salt State tree either by using Salt's GitFS fileserver backend or by cloning the repository manually.
+Each Salt Formula is an individual Git repository designed as a drop-in addition to an existing Salt State tree.
+Formulas can be installed in the following ways.

 Adding a Formula as a GitFS remote
 ----------------------------------